20 July 2018

-The University of the Sunshine Coast will put out the welcome mat this Sunday 23 July for its annual Open Day.
+The University of the Sunshine Coast will throw open its doors to the community this Sunday (22 July) for its annual Open Day.

 Thousands of prospective students and their families from across the state are expected to attend the event from 9.30am to 2pm at USC’s main campus at Sippy Downs.

-This year’s Open Day has the theme, ‘First year starts here’, and aims to provide students with all the information and tools they’ll need to make the most of their first year at uni.
+Media are welcome to attend the Open Day, which has the theme, ‘Rise, and shine starts here’ and aims to provide students with all the information they’ll need to make the most of their university experience.

 Visitors will be able to inspect the campus, get questions answered, and learn more about the study programs they’re interested in by chatting one-on-one with USC academics.